FundingCircle/swift-style-guide/README.md

 ### 5. Writing Tests

 We write our tests using Behavior-Driven Development (BDD).
 See https://en.wikipedia.org/wiki/Behavior-driven_development for more information.
 BDD encourages writing tests in a more natural way to allow for the creation of more readable unit tests for both programmers and non programmers.
-Tests should be written as scenarios which a clear description of what that test is doing, what setup is required and what results are expected.
+Tests should be written as scenarios with a clear description of what that test is doing, what setup is required and what results are expected.

 ### 5.1 Unit Tests